 The equipment produced by "Lampert Werktechnik GmbH" fulfils the conformity requirements of the CE mark and is constructed in accordance with the VDE guidelines.

-The device safety of the PUK is certified by the DGUV (German statutory accident insurance) test and documented by the GS (tested safety) mark.
-The eye protection systems used on the "SM04" welding microscope are tested and certified by DIN-CERTCO (DIN department for eye protection).
+The eye protection systems used on the "SM5" welding microscope are tested and certified by DIN-CERTCO (DIN department for eye protection).